yuzuaudio/yuzuaudio.github.io/_kits/yuzu-87-fet-mic-kit.md

 layout: product
 title: Yuzu 87 FET Mic Kit
 name: Yuzu 87 FET Mic Kit
-type: Yuzu PCB Kit
+type: PCB
 img: U87.png
 kit: U87
 level: Beginner
 options: [ami, cinemag, peluso, heiserman]
+tags: [Microphone, FET]
+status: Coming Soon
+order: 1
 ---

 The Yuzu 87 FET Microphone Kit is our faithful recreation of the classic German large-diaphragm condenser microphone from the late 1960s.

 Based on a circuit design around a single JFET transistor and an output transformer, this microphone is equipped with a dual-diaphragm capsule with isolated backplates in order to achieve its multiple polar patterns.

-Available in different configurations.
+Available in different kit configurations and pre-built options.